Copyright and further information

 Jürg Alean (left) was formerly a teacher of Geography at the Kantonsschule Zürcher Unterland in Bülach, Switzerland.

 He has undertaken fieldwork in the Swiss Alps, the Canadian Arctic, Alaska, and South America.
 His research has led to various scientific papers, in particular about dangerous glaciers and ice avalanches.
 He has also published many popular scientific articles and several books, e.g. “Gletscher der Alpen” (2010) and “Gletscher der Welt” (2013), Haupt Verlag, Bern, Switzerland.

 Mike and Jürg's book "Glaciers" (first edition) earned the Earth Science Publishers (USA) Outstanding Publication Award in 1995.

 Michael Hambrey (right) is Professor of Glaciology and former Director of the Centre for Glaciology in the Department of Geography & Earth Sciences at Aberystwyth University, Wales, UK.
 He was Founding Director of the Climate Change Consortium of Wales.
-Mike's research interests include: Cenozoic glacial history of Antarctica; processes of debris-entrainment and transfer in glaciers, structural glaciology of Arctic and Alpine valley glaciers, and the Earth's ancient glacial record.
-He has published about 150 scientific papers and several books, including a university-level textbook, “Glacial Environments” (1994), and popular books on “Glaciers” (2nd edn.
+Mike's research interests embrace glacial geology and the structural glaciology of valley glaciers.
+He has published about 200 scientific papers and several books, including a university-level textbook, “Glacial Environments” (1994), as well as popular books on “Glaciers” (2nd edn.
 2004) and “Gletscher der Welt” (2013) with Jürg Alean, and “Islands of the Arctic” with Julian Dowdeswell (2002).